List of Sword Art Online characters: Sachi

-A side story character in SAO.
-She was a member of "Moonlit Black Cats" which was the first guild Kirito joined.
+A side story character in SAO and a member of the "Moonlit Black Cats," which was the first guild Kirito joined.
 Kirito was especially attached to her.
-Sachi, along with the other members were in a computer club at their school.
-However, she died along with the majority of her guild members in a trapped upper-floor with high-level mobs which led to Kirito wallowing in despair and self-loathing until he read the time delayed message she left for Kirito on Christmas Eve.
+She, along with the other members, were in a computer club at their school in the real world.
+However, she was killed along with the majority of her guild members in a trapped room on the 27th Floor with high-level mobs which led to Kirito wallowing in despair and self-loathing until he read the time delayed message she left for him on Christmas Eve.
 Even after the message gave him the strength to live, he never joined another guild until he is forced to join the Knights of the Blood Oath.